-In terms of the trading itself, you have a simple choice to make with every trade.
+In terms of the trading itself, you have a simple choice to make each time.
 Do you think the coin is going to go up or down in value?
 If it’s the former, you should buy it (known as taking a ‘long’ position).
 Otherwise, sell (‘short’) it.

 One other trading strategy it’s worth knowing about is using leverage.
 Leverage means putting down a deposit so you can make a trade worth many times that amount.
-This, obviously, means you can win big but you’re always liable for the entire trade value so it can get very expensive if you lose as well.
+This means you can win big but you should be careful, as you’re always liable for the entire value, so it can get very expensive if you lose as well.

-If you’ve got this far and still aren’t sure whether to buy, don’t worry.
-We still have more information to help you, starting with this summary of the pros and cons.
+If you’ve got this far and still aren’t sure about Celsius, don’t worry.
+We still have more information to help you, starting with this summary of its pros and cons.
 After that, there are a few more questions you might find useful.

 - Lots of demand for decentralised lending

 - Unlock rewards like higher interest rates if you own the CEL coin

 - Celsius reinvests 80% of its profits back into its users pockets